tim-to/cleaning-data-project/codebook.md

 5. Organize the measurements base on the subject and activities.
 6. Replace the activity ids with their more meaningful names.

-For a more detail description of how the resultant dataset is a tidy dataset and how the run_analysis script works, please refer to this project's [README file](https://github.com/tim-to/cleaning-data-project/blob/master/README.md)
+For a more detail description of why the resultant dataset is a tidy dataset and how the run_analysis script works, please refer to this project's [README file](https://github.com/tim-to/cleaning-data-project/blob/master/README.md)

 ##Data Dictionary